jaime-pue/into-parquet/README.md

 #### Mandatory header row

 CSV files must include a mandatory header row to ensure proper functionality.
-This header, located at the top of the file, defines the names of the columns, allowing for correct interpretation of the data by the software.
+This header, located at the top of the file, defines the names of the columns.
 Without a header, it's impossible to guess which column maps to which type.

 #### Note on `Null` values

 By default, the into-parquet script handles null values in the input CSV files.
 Any missing or empty values in the CSV will be interpreted as nulls during the conversion process.
-To ensure proper handling, it is important that any null values in the CSV are represented as NULL in uppercase.
+To ensure proper handling, any null values in the CSV should be `NULL` in uppercase.
 This ensures consistency and allows the script to correctly recognise and convert these null values into the Parquet format.

 #### Date format

 The date input format must follow the ISO 8601 standard, which specifies the structure as **YYYY-MM-DD**, where "YYYY" represents the four-digit year, "MM" the two-digit month (01 through 12), and "DD" the two-digit day of the month (01 through 31), and the separator must be a hyphen "-".
 For example, 2024-12-02 indicates the 2nd of December, 2024.

 The same happens with the timestamp format.
 Therefore, the order of the elements used to express date and time in ISO 8601 is